Home Blog Google Ads

 Classic remarketing

-Create separate audiences based on behaviour:
+Build separate audiences based on behaviour:

 • Spent more than 2 minutes on your services page

-• Visitors from the last 14 days (higher intent) vs. 30–60 days (cooler)
+• Visitors from the last 14 days (higher intent) vs. 30-60 days (colder)

 Scale with Performance Max and Waze